-Add the path of the OCI library to the environment variable.
-Add the installation path of the OCI library to the LD_LIBRARY_PATH environment variable.
+- 1. Add the path of the OCI library to the environment variable.
+The available version of the OCI library is 11.2 or later.
+Add the installation path of the OCI library to the LD_LIBRARY_PATH environment variable. - 2.
+As superuser, run the following command: